FrancoisBasset/rooibos/README.md

 # Rooibos
-Rooibos is a window manager written in C with the Xlib library, the low-level library of the X Window System.
+Rooibos is a window manager written in C with the XCB library, the low-level library of the X Window System.
 I decided to create this software because I think that I can provide added value.
-Rooibos is written with the Xlib library because it is a low-level and lightweight library, and to give  the best user experience.
+Rooibos is written with the XCB library because it is a low-level and lightweight library, and to give the best user experience.

 ## Usability
 Window managing is in tilling mode.
 Window positions is automatic but it can be moved by user.